mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.5.1 - 2018-03-13 =
+* Improved: email validation for WordPress user synchronization;
+* Fixed: import no longer discards e-mails with dashes.
+A big thank-you to everyone who reported the issue;
+* Fixed: sending does not get stuck on the last step of the newsletter creation process.
+Thanks, Rene!

 = 3.5.0 - 2018-03-06 =
 * Premium: bulk actions can now be executed on subscribers belonging to a selected segment;